In order to demonstrate Uppy file uploader and Transloadit’s file encoding service on this website, we capture and store information about you.

 We use the following different types of cookies:

 Performance cookies collect information about how visitors and users use our website.
 These cookies register, for example, which functionality our visitors use most often, or if they receive error messages from certain areas of our website.
 These cookies don’t collect information that can be used to identify a visitor or user.
-All information collected by these cookies is aggregated and therefore anonymous.
+All information collected by these cookies is aggregated and thus anonymous.
 We only use these cookies to improve how our website works.

 Functionality cookies allow our website to remember the choices you make (such as your user name, language or the region you are in) and provide enhanced and more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customize.
 They may also be used to provide services you have asked for.
 The information collected by these cookies may be anonymized.
 They cannot track your browsing activity on other websites.